Transfer Admission Appointments

 Transfer Credit Policy

 Transfer applicants are required to be in good standing at their current or most recent institution.
 Applicants who applied to USD as first-year candidates and who were denied admission cannot reapply as a transfer student until one full year of college work is completed even if the prospective applicant has 24 semester (36 quarter) transferable units after one semester.
 Those applicants who possess well above 24 semester (36 quarter) units, a 3.0 cumulative GPA and competitive grades in English Composition & Literature, and College Algebra will have preference for admissions.

 Advanced Placement (AP) and International Baccalaureate (IB) credits will not count towards the required 24 semester unit (36 quarter unit) minimum.

 Once you are admitted and submitted your enrollment confirmation form, the Academic Dean will determine which credit is transferable.

 Courses from accredited institutions are generally transferable if the grades are C- or better.
-Online courses and courses from non-accredited institutions or trade schools do not transfer.
+Courses from non-accredited institutions or trade schools do not transfer.
 The transfer of online courses is left to the discretion of the corresponding academic department at USD.
 All courses transferred to USD are transferred for unit credit only and are not calculated into the GPA.

 Articulation Agreements are available for all San Diego community colleges and a few colleges outside of San Diego County.